Alien Terminator (1995 film)

 Alien Terminator is a 1995 American horror film, written and directed by Dave Payne.
 It stars Cassandra Leigh and Maria Ford.
 It was also released on video as Alien Species.

 Plot

-Under the project called Bio-com, the Earthtek corporation has locked 6 scientists in an deep underground vault to study the effects of isolation.
+Under the project called Bio-com, the Earthtek Corporation has locked 6 scientists in a deep underground vault to study the effects of isolation.
 The experiment has been ongoing for almost two years.

-Unknown to everyone except one of the scientists, the fake isolation experiment hides Earthtek's real purpose, to use drug(s) to create super-soldiers.
+Unknown to everyone except one of the scientists, the fake isolation experiment hides Earthtek's real purpose: to use drug(s) to create super-soldiers.

-A creature escapes the lab and kills a muse and the base's cat.
+A creature escapes the lab and kills a mouse and the base's cat.
 The creature can take over the body of whatever it inhabits.